Bookmie-Devs/CssSystemBackend/README.md

 The notification can be sent via:

-- **Email**: Automatically sent to each student with all relevant details.
-- **SMS** (if configured): A text message containing the basic details of the exam (location, time, and map link).
+- **SMS** : A text message containing the basic details of the exam (location, time, and map link).

 ### **Note:**

-- Students receive a single notification upon allocation, but the admin can manually resend notifications if any updates or changes are made to the exam details.
+- Students receive a single notification upon allocation, but the admin can manually resend notifications if any updates or changes are made to the exam details using the notify user feature.

 ---